uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Yet even in this context, in recent years, indigenous leaders have expressed concern that progress towards this goal has been undermined by actions of the Government that limit or ignore the input of indigenous governments and representatives in various decisions that concern them…
 [D]espite positive steps, daunting challenges remain.
 Canada faces a continuing crisis when it comes to the situation of indigenous peoples of the country.
-The well-being gap between aboriginal and non-aboriginal people in Canada has not narrowed over the last several years, treaty and aboriginal claims remain persistently unresolved, indigenous women and girls remain vulnerable to abuse, and overall there appear to<!--x-->
-be high levels of distrust among indigenous peoples towards government at both the federal and provincial levels.[^47]
+The well-being gap between aboriginal and non-aboriginal people in Canada has not narrowed over the last several years, treaty and aboriginal claims remain persistently unresolved, indigenous women and girls remain vulnerable to abuse, and overall there appear to <!-- page 264 -->be high levels of distrust among indigenous peoples towards government at both the federal and provincial levels.[^47]

 In Canada, law must cease to be a tool for the dispossession and dismantling of Aboriginal societies.
 It must dramatically change if it is going to have any legitimacy within First Nations, Inuit, and Métis communities.